-You should also invest beyond stocks.
-That should start with an emergency fund.
-You should have sufficient cash sitting in a safe, interest-bearing bank account with enough funds to cover at least three month’s living expenses.
-That will not only provide you with cash in an emergency, but it will also help you avoid needing to sell stock to pay for an unexpected expense.
+The cash in your interest-bearing savings account should cover at least three months’ living expenses.
+This will not only provide you with cash in an emergency, but it will also help you avoid needing to sell stocks to pay for an unexpected expense.

 But getting back to the stock portfolio, investing in stocks requires that you diversify even within your equity holdings.

 For example, you’ll need to spread your stock investments across different sectors.
 You may want to have a couple of technology stocks, one or two healthcare stocks, then one each invested in banking, manufacturing, retail, and other sectors.
 You should also look for companies that have extensive foreign exposure.
-That will give you geographic diversification beyond the US.
+That will give you geographic diversification beyond the U.S.